canonical/launchpad-manual/docs/user/explanation/projects/registering-project.rst

 Note that once you have registered your project you will not be able to change its name by yourself.
-If you wish change it you can ask an administrator to that for you, read the :ref:`Feedback <talk-to-us-about-launchpad>` page for more information.
+If you wish change it you can ask an administrator to that for you, read the :ref:`Feedback <get-help>` page for more information.

 Project groups